Frequently Asked Questions

 Q. Will a not-at-fault accident effect my insurance rates?

 A. Honestly, it depends.
-If you were involved in an accident with someone who did not have insurance your insurance company may cover the accident.
-If this occurs it will reflect as an at-fault accident, which may affect your rates.
-If the insurance carrier is able to subrogate the claim and get the funds back from that individual who was actually at-fault than the claim can be adjusted to a not-at-fault accident, which would not affect your insurance rates.
+If you were involved in an accident with someone who did not have any insurance, or not enough to cover the damages, your insurance company may cover the accident if you have Uninsured/underinsured motorist coverages (UM/UIM).
+If this occurs it will reflect as an at-fault accident because your insurance paid out on your claim, which may affect your rates.
+If the insurance carrier is able to subrogate the claim and get the funds back from that individual who was actually at-fault than the claim can and should be adjusted to a not-at-fault accident, which would not affect your insurance rates.
+If you are in a hit-and-run accident and the insurance company doesn't know who to go after, the accident will most likely raise your premiums as well as cost you some discounts.

 Q. What is an SR-22?

 A. An SR-22 is a certificate your car insurance company or agent sends to the BMV to prove that you have car insurance.
-SR-22 forms are usually required when your driver’s license has been suspended and you are trying to get it reinstated, for example if you’ve had a DUI or DWI.
+SR-22 filings are usually required when the Indiana BMV or a court has required someone to carry an SR-22 in order to avoid a license suspension or to lift a current license suspension so they can get reinstated.
 An SR-22 is not a type of car insurance, it is simply a certificate of financial responsibility for drivers who are required to provide one to the state.

 A. Auto insurance companies use many different criteria when evaluating an insurance application during a process called underwriting.
 Each car insurance company has guidelines for which drivers it will accept and what rates it will charge.
 But the factors remain the same for most insurers.
 The insurance company will look at many records to see how many violations a driver has received, accidents they have been involved in, credit history and more.
 Your final rate is a careful calculation based on the amount of risk you represent to that insurance company.